 Long ago, Native Americans believed that an earthquake was caused by a terrible battle between Thunderbird and Whale.
-During this battle, the mountains shook, the trees fell over and the oceans rose and swallowed everything in its path.
+During this battle, the mountains shook, the trees fell over, and the oceans rose and swallowed everything in their path.

 That’s because the Native Americans were on point.
-The story of Thunderbird and Whale might be a stuff of legend, but the damage that this story describes is very close to reality.
-Earthquakes can indeed cause massive damage to property and loss of life.
-This natural phenomenon can even lead to landslides, tsunamis and in some cases, trigger volcanic activity.
+The story of Thunderbird and Whale might be the stuff of legends, but the damage this story describes is very close to reality.
+Earthquakes can cause massive damage to property and loss of life.
+This natural phenomenon can even lead to landslides, tsunamis, and in some cases, trigger volcanic activity.

 Contrary to the legend, earthquakes are actually caused by the movement of the earth’s tectonic plates.
 These plates move or rub against each other, releasing massive amounts of energy or seismic waves that cause the ground to shake.
 The line where these tectonic plates meet is called a fault or fault line.

-Unlike the weather or any other natural phenomenon, earthquakes are impossible to predict.
+Unlike the weather or other natural phenomena, earthquakes are impossible to predict.
 There’s no tell-tale sign that a big one is about to happen.
 While scientists can study fault activities and quake probabilities, they have been unable to forecast a major tremor so far.
-We can’t predict the exact time, place and magnitude of earthquakes, making them very dangerous and life-threatening indeed.

 Since we can’t predict earthquakes, it’s important to be ready at all times.
-Here are a few ways to prepare for earthquakes:
+Here are a few earthquake preparedness tips: